- Dates & Rates

 Take a 4×4 journey through the Grand Bara Desert to the otherworldly Lake Abbe, which lies on the border between Ethiopia and Djibouti.
 Keep your eyes peeled for mirages, antelopes and gazelle.
 After enjoying a traditional dance during dinner, you’ll sleep in a traditional Afar hut at Campement Touristique d’Asboley.
 The cluster of permanent nomad-style tents is perched on a hill with views of the spectacular and surreal desert landscape.

 Wake early to catch sunrise over the shores of Lake Abbe, which featured in the 1968 movie Planet Of The Apes.
 Marvel at the famous chimneys, salt flats and hot springs.
-Then hike to the lake, where you can spot flamingos before jumping back in the 4x4s and heading to Allouli passing by Dikhil, Yoboki and Gagade on the way.
-It is here that we meet our nomad camel caravan and sleep under the stars.
+Then hike to the lake, where you may be able to spot flamingos.
+The morning hike should take around 3hrs, before jumping back in the 4x4s and heading to Lake Assal.
+You will pass by Dikhil, Yoboki and Gagade on the way.

-Today is the biggest hiking day on the itinerary.
-Wake at around 6am for breakfast then depart with the Camel Caravan to Lac Assal (around 14 kilometres).
 Lake Assal, also known as the honey lake, is a crater-lake that sits atop the Great Rift Valley.
 It’s one of the world’s saltiest lakes and also the lowest point on land in Africa.
 Take a dip (or a float) in the lake if you’d like.
-Tonight we’ll sleep “belle etoile” again (under the stars).

 Early morning departure for our hike to Ardoukoba Volcano, which erupted in 1978 after lying dormant for around 3000 years.
-Take a 4×4 across extremely rugged terrain and then hike (moderately strenuous) to the top of the volcano.
+Take a 4×4 across extremely rugged terrain and then hike (moderately strenuous) to the top of the volcano (approximately 5 hours hiking).
 Continue to the scenic bay of Ghoubbet at the Gulf of Tadjoura and the entrance of the Red Sea.
 The afternoon is free to relax on the beach.
+The camp tonight is a basic standard and can often be windy.

 Rise early and leave for Foret du Day National Park after breakfast.
-Despite its size, the plant life here is incredibly diverse and it’s one of the few places where leopards are still seen.
+The dead forest here creates a stunnning landscape.
 Take a short (4km) hike through the forest towards our camp, then visit the Day Village.
+Here we witness village life and visit a traditional local house for tea/coffee.

 Day 8 Plage des Sables Blanc

-Depart after breakfast and head towards Plage des Sables Blanc, considered to be one of the best beaches in Djibouti.
-Today you’re free to splash around and enjoy the beach before spending the night in air-conditioned rooms.
+This morning we drive to visit the Godoria Mangroves.
+Here we take a scenic boat ride around the mangroves.
+After lunch back in Obock, head towards Plage des Sables Blanc, considered to be one of the best beaches in Djibouti.
+Your afternoon is free to splash around and enjoy the beach before spending the night in comfortable rooms.
+While the rooms do have air-conditioning they are not connected at this time of year as it is one of the countries coolest months.

 Day 9 Plage des Sables Blanc